Supreme Court hears historic case on fate of abortion rights - 1330 & 95.5 WFIN

 The arguments are being heard by a court with a 6-3 conservative majority widely considered more sympathetic to abortion rights opponents than any in a generation.

-Audio of the arguments, beginning at 10 a.m., can be heard live on the court’s website.
+Audio of the arguments can be heard live on the court’s website.

 Legal scholars say the case is the most significant for abortion rights in 30 years.
 If the justices uphold the Mississippi law, they would be reversing a key precedent that could clear the way for stringent new restrictions on abortion in roughly half the country.